 The Jr. Knicks Coach of The Year program, presented by Hospital for Special Surgery (HSS), celebrates coaches who embody the values that make a positive impact on young basketball players, both on the court and in the community.
-The Knicks and HSS will choose one of the nominees to receive a $10,000 equipment donation, up to $5,000 in facility rental coverage, Knicks swag for his or her team and be entered as the Knicks representative in the Jr. NBA's National Coach of the Year Program.
+The Knicks and HSS will choose six nominees, five finalists will each win $2,000 and our Coach of the Year will be awarded $20,000 and be entered as the Knicks representative in the Jr. NBA's National Coach of the Year Program.

 Dedication and sacrifice for the betterment of his/her youth basketball organization.